bowang-lab/simATAC/Docs/tutorial.md

 <a name="get"></a>**Get parameters**

-To look at a particular parameter in the simATACCount object, we can run simATACget() function by giving the simATACCount object and the parameter's name as input:
+To look at a particular parameter in the simATACCount object, we can run simATACget() function by giving the simATACCount object and a parameter's name as input:

 ```bash
 > nBins <- simATACget(object, "nBins")